lumarama/foreachi/src/aws/serverless-websockets.md

 ---
 # Using AWS Lambda to Handle Websocket Connections

-AWS provides ability to handle websocket connections using serverless services only: Lambda, API Gateway.
+AWS provides ability to handle websocket connections using serverless services only: Lambda functions and API Gateway.
 Most likely you will also need DynamoDB, though this isn't strictly required.

-In this example we use [Serverless Framework](https://www.serverless.com/) to build a very simple app that echoes back all the messages it receives via websocket.
-Serverless framework provides a much easier way to provision cloud services than AWS CloudForwation templates or configuring them manually via AWS Web UI. *NOTE: under the hood serverless generates AWS CloudFormation templates.*
+This example shows [Serverless Framework](https://www.serverless.com/) configuration file to provision required AWS services, and JavaScript Lambda function that handles websocket connections.

 Your serverless.yml should look as follows: